 • Avoid replacing animal foods with refined, sweet, fatty commercial products, even if these are made from plant sources.

 • Take a regular supplement of vitamin B12 (remember, deficiency symptoms may take 4-6 years to appear).

 • Obtain adequate sunlight, emphasize high-calcium vegetables, and/or supplement your diet with calcium and Vitamin D.

 • Consider the use of ground flax and or chia seeds or supplements high in omega-3 fatty acids, especially during reproductive years.

-• Assure adequate dietary zinc, especially for young
+• Assure adequate dietary zinc, especially for young and adolescent boys.

 The General Conference Nutrition Council is a global committee of nutrition professionals who are available to respond to the nutrition questions you or your constituents may have.
 We are currently updating our fact sheets and soon will have many topics available on the healthministries.com website.